-Fasting may also cause a decrease of estrogen levels in some women.
+Fasting may also cause a decrease in estrogen levels in some women.

-Even though many women use the fasting method to improve their weight loss, they should do it with more care because not all of them respond well to the intermittent fasting regime.
+Even though many women use the fasting method to improve their weight loss, they should do it with more care because not all respond well to the intermittent fasting regime.

-If you are diabetic or have any blood sugar problems, then intermittent fasting is not for you.
+If you have diabetes or have any blood sugar problems, then intermittent fasting is not for you.

 No one who suffers from hypoglycemia (low blood sugar) should go through with intermittent fasting.
 These people cannot go for long periods without food because they will either faint or feel dizzy.

 The 212-page Eat Stop Eat book is available online as an eBook, and an Eat Stop Eat pdf.